Key Points:

 The Pricing Mechanism of Crude Oil

-Figure (a) shows the supply-demand curve for crude oil prices before and after the market shocks based on West Texas Intermediate (WTI) benchmark.
+Figure (a) shows the supply-demand curve for crude oil prices before and after the market shocks based on the West Texas Intermediate (WTI) benchmark.
 The blue lines show the initial price equilibrium at $54.19 per barrel (P0) as of Jan 20, 2020 [1], with an estimated total world consumption (Q0) of 100 million barrels per day [2].

-The red lines in Figure (a) shows the shifted supply-demand curves because of the market shocks.
+The red lines in Figure (a) show the shifted supply-demand curves because of the market shocks.
 The demand curve shifted from D0 to D1 because the COVID-19 outbreak disrupted the economic activities in China.
-The energy demand suddenly dropped as much as 20% [3], which brought the price down to $44.76 per barrel (Pc) while the supply curve remains the same at the initial supply curve at S0.
+The energy demand suddenly dropped as much as 20% [3], which brought the price down to $44.76 per barrel (Pc) while the supply curve remained the same at the initial supply curve at S0.

 However, another shock from the supply end occurred when Russia and Saudi Arabia decided to increase production [4].
 The supply curve shifted from the left (S0) to the right (S1), which increased the crude oil supply in the market and brought the price down even further to $31.31 per barrel at the price equilibrium of P1 and Q1.